michaelstaake/Pawpile/README.md

 5. Initial setup will take a long time as we are building llama-cpp based on your selected devices.

-6. Once Docker reports the containers are healthy and started, open the Pawpile web interface: http://localhost:5173 or replace localhost with your server's local IP.
+6. Once Docker reports the containers are healthy and started, open the Pawpile web interface: https://localhost:5173 or replace localhost with your server's local IP.
+You will receive an SSL error since Pawpile generates a self-signed SSL certificate.
+It is safe to bypass this error.

-7. On a new install you will be redirected to the setup page.
-Once you have created your initial admin user and selected a device and model to start with, you can use Pawpile.
+7. On a new install you will be redirected to the setup page where you can create your first admin account.
+Once your account is created, go to Settings > Devices and set up at least one CPU or GPU device, then go to Settings > Models to upload and enable at least one AI model to use Pawpile.

-8. Next time you run Pawpile, run it without --build to speed up initialization.
+8. ENJOY!
+Next time you run Pawpile, run it without --build to speed up initialization.

 ## Interacting with the AI Models